ls1intum/Artemis/docs/user/exercises/programming.rst

 -----------------

 There are two ways to manually assess programming exercises: with the Orion plugin, you can assess the student's code directly in your JetBrains IDE.
 Refer to the :ref:`Orion plugin documentation <orion>` for more information.
-Alternatively, you can use the online editor to assess the students' submissions.
+Alternatively, you can use the online editor within Artemis to assess the students' submissions directly in the browser.

 .. figure:: programming/online-editor-assessment.png
    :alt: Manual assessment in the online editor